prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Prometheus external label used to communicate the topology zone.
+<p>Prometheus external label used to communicate the topology zone of the shard.
 If not defined, it defaults to &ldquo;zone&rdquo;.
 If defined to an empty string, no external label is added to the Prometheus configuration.</p>
 </td>